Agoric/documentation/main/zoe/api/zoe.md

 ## Installation Object

-`installation` objects represent stored in Zoe contract source code.
+An `installation` is contract source code bundled and saved in Zoe to make contract instances.
-They have one method and no properties.
+Any `installation` can make many `instances`.

 - installation.getBundle()
   - Returns: `{SourceBundle}`